| Annual Chinese Holidays Chapter 1 - Chinese

 • A second visit of the year to the

-ancestral gravesite to ready the spirits
+ancestral gravesite to ready the spirits for the winter season

 • Scaling the heights as in the legend of Huan Jing, the Han Dynasty scholar